-This is the Best Homemade Alfredo Pasta recipe that always finds its way to our dinner.
-Gather noodles, butter, cream, parmesan cheese and garlic and be prepared to kick back with a big bowl of YUM in less than 20 minutes!
+All you need for this homemade Alfredo pasta is noodles, butter, cream, Parmesan, and garlic.
+Prepare to kick back with a big bowl of YUM in less than 20 minutes!

 Tips for the Best Alfredo Pasta